 - Get fit: Weak muscles and low cardiovascular fitness make post-surgical recovery more difficult.

 - Do not smoke.
 Patients who stop smoking are more likely to have a successful surgery.

-You can return home the same day as the procedure and can resume your normal routine within 3-5 days after surgery.
+You can return home the same day as the procedure and can resume your normal routine within 3 to 5 days after surgery.

 - Ozone therapy: There are several techniques for applying ozone locally to the herniated disc, but the most effective and commonly used is paravertebral injection.
-Its primary advantage versus other techniques is its efficacy: it has a 90% success rate, as it is an outpatient treatment with few side-effects and is very well tolerated by patients.
+Its primary advantage versus other techniques is its efficacy: it has a 90 per cent success rate, as it is an outpatient treatment with few side-effects and is very well tolerated by patients.

 - Orthokine therapy: In this technique, proteins and growth factors obtained from the patient’s own blood are injected into the affected area.
-The blood is extracted with syringes, incubated and centrifuged to yield a blood serum that is then reinjected into the joint.
+The blood is extracted with syringes, incubated and centrifuged to create a blood serum that's then reinjected into the joint.